 Start with option (b) 20% First year raise 20% next year raise= 40% Net change (use formula (c)) 20 + 20 + 400/100 = 44% With option (d) Net change = 30 + 60 + 1800/100 = 108% This way, you will get option (c) 25% is the correct option.

-To learn more important CAT exam topics along with several CAT sample papers, stay tuned with BYJU’S. The candidates are also provided with various video lessons and mock tests to effectuate the CAT preparation.
+To learn more important CAT exam topics along with several CAT sample papers, stay tuned with BYJU’S. The candidates are also provided with various video lessons and mock tests to effectuate the CAT preparation for 2020 exam.